zsitvat/ai-application/README.md

 # Recruiter AI App

 This application is a multi-agent artificial intelligence system capable of processing, searching, and filtering documents, web data, and other sources.
-The system supports vector database, personal data masking, web search, and graph-bsased workflows.
+The system supports vector database, personal data masking, web search, and graph-based workflows.

 ## Getting Started